Pregnancy Diet: The Ultimate Guide for What to Eat and Not Eat while Pregnant

 But don’t forget, carbs can really pile up in other foods, as well, such as bread, pasta, juice, dairy products, rice, beans, and potatoes.

-A healthy balanced diet should include three to four servings of carbohydrates per day.
+A healthy balanced pregnancy diet should include three to four servings of carbohydrates per day.
 A serving of carbs is equivalent to ½ cup of cooked pasta, rice, quinoa, oatmeal, beans, or lentils; one slice of bread; or one fist-sized potato.
 These can add up fast!
 Having one cup of oatmeal in the morning and a sandwich for lunch gets you to your four servings before dinner.
 It’s easier to keep your blood sugar balanced by eating smaller servings of carbs throughout the day—one serving at each meal plus a snack.

 *Note, if your doctor tells you that you need to be gaining more weight to sustain your pregnancy, then adding more servings of healthy whole grains like oatmeal, brown rice, and quinoa can help.